Reexamining the perturbative renormalizability of the coupled triplets: Discussion and conclusions

 \section{Discussion and conclusions}

 Here I have reanalyzed the perturbative renormalizability of the TPE potential in the coupled triplets in nuclear EFT when OPE is iterated to all orders.
 The question I wanted to answer is how many contacts are required to render the perturbative corrections finite in the limit in which the cutoff is removed ($R_c \to 0$, as I am working in coordinate space).
 I find that two counterterms are enough, which is a remarkable reduction in their number over the previous six used to renormalize the amplitudes in~\cite{Valderrama:2009ei,Valderrama:2011mv} or the three proposed by Long and Yang~\cite{Long:2011xw}.
-In this later case it turned out that the calculations were actually cutoff dependent~\footnote{As explained in~\cite{PavonValderrama:2025tmp}, this is merely an accident of the separable momentum-space regulator used in~\cite{Long:2011qx,Long:2011xw}.
-Other regulators might result instead in a smooth cutoff dependence.
+In this later case it turned out that the calculations were actually cutoff dependent~\footnote{ This is merely an accident of the separable momentum-space regulator used in~\cite{Long:2011qx,Long:2011xw}, a point which is explained in detail in~\cite{PavonValderrama:2025tmp}.
+Other regulators might result instead in a smooth cutoff dependence (and indeed they are not difficult to build in boundary condition regularization).
 That is, the exceptional cutoffs in~\cite{Long:2011xw} have nothing to do with the number of counterterms used in the coupled triplets (provided this number is larger than two).} owing to the elusive exceptional cutoffs discovered by Gasparyan and Epelbaum~\cite{Gasparyan:2022isg}.

 The interpretation of this result --- namely that leading and subleading TPE can be perturbatively renormalized with two counterterms --- and its implications depends on one's own views on the relation between renormalizability and power counting.
 In what follows renormalizability will be understood as the existence of a well-defined limit when the cutoff is removed.
 Caution is advised though as this limit might not necessarily be unique once one takes into account the existence of EFT truncation errors.
 But for the sake of simplicity I will temporarily ignore this problem and its ramifications.
 Besides the previous, I will also assume the following two propositions to be correct: \begin{itemize} \item[(i)] Calculations in a consistent power counting allow for the renormalizability of the observables. \item[(ii)] Renormalizability alone is not enough as to fully determine the power counting. \end{itemize} In short, power counting implies renormalizability but renormalizability does not imply power counting.
 Statement (i) is used for instance by Nogga, Timmermans and van Kolck~\cite{Nogga:2005hy} to discard NDA in the $^3P_0$ partial wave at ${\rm LO}$, while (ii) is exemplified by the power counting of the $^3P_1$ repulsive triplets~\cite{Valderrama:2011mv,Long:2011xw}, which is renormalizable (in the aforementioned sense of removing the cutoff) without the inclusion of any counterterm.
 Yet, a more pedestrian example of statement (ii) is pionless EFT~\cite{vanKolck:1998bw,Chen:1999tn}, where the iteration of contacts in the $^1S_0$ and $^3S_1$ partial waves is not mandated by finiteness alone (after all, a theory in which there are only perturbative interactions is perfectly renormalizable), but by the fact that the $^1S_0$ and $^3S_1$ scattering lengths are unnaturally large.